FRO5401/PowerUp2018/README.md

 ## Autnomous Files

 ALL MAIN AUTNOMOUS FILES USE GAMEDATA.
 Game Data is layout on the field of which side of the two Alliance switches and the scale is which color, either red or blue.
 Different combinations of 3 characters using "L" and "R" (Left and Right) are given.
 For example, if the combination is "LRL", when looking down at the field from the Driver Station, the side of the switches and scale that will be your color are left, right, then left.
 If your alliance is blue, the left side of *your Switch* will be blue, the right side of the *Scale* will be blue, and the left side of the *opposite Switch* will be blue (LRL).
 Game Data is received upon the match's start, after the "3...2...1...Go!"
 This is represented through  "String gameData = DriverStation.getInstance().getGameSpecificMessage();", where the Game Data is received.
 Most autonomous files will have Game Data input, and require Game Data.
-All Auto files are command groups that run a list of commands
+All Main Auto files are command groups that run a list of commands.
+ALL AUTO FILES will have a "Catch/Try" for when the Game Data is empty, and tell the robot just to drive forward to the baseline.

+### AutoDrive.java

+#### Imported Files
+Imports from Wpilib.command
+- Commands

+#### Methods/Uses

+`AutoDrive.java` is the main place for the Autonomous information, and holds all of the commands and methods for all of the autonomous codes.
+It holds important variabled used in Auto such as desiredDistance, autoDriveSpeed, doneTraveling, distanceTraveled, heading, drift, kP_Drift and velocitySample2.
+These variables are used to control what the robot will do in each Auto, and control how it does it. `AutoDrive.java` will also serve as the "Drive to Baseline" code for when the Robot is just going to drive to the baseline.

+##### AutoDrive(double DistanceInput, double SpeedInput)
+`AutoDrive` requires `DistanceInput` and `SpeedInput` to determine what the robot will do.

+##### initialize()
+`initialize` is called before the command runs for the first time.

 ### AutoCenterSwitch.java